-Get this Lechon Kawali recipe, an all-time Filipino favorite dish of pork belly fried to a perfect crisp!
-Deliciously crunchy in every bite!Lechon Kawali is a well-loved pork dish all over the country.
-Pork belly is boiled and then later deep-fried making the exterior crisp and crunchy while leaving the inside tender and juicy.
+Learn the secret on how to make crispy Lechon Kawali, an all-time Filipino favorite dish of pork belly fried to a perfect crisp!
+Deliciously crunchy in every bite!Lechon Kawali is a well-loved pork dish all over the country and probably soon, all over the world.

+It involves boiling the pork belly slab and then deep-fried later on, making the exterior crisp and crunchy while leaving the inside tender and juicy.

-I will also share a secret on how to get that pork skin crackling.
-I will never tire of eating Lechon Kawali and I will probably do so, if only it is as healthy as it tastes (really) good.
+I can never tire of eating Lechon Kawali and I could probably do so every day, if only it is as healthy as it tastes (really) good.
 But indulging once in a while should be fine.

 - You’ve got to air dry your pork first after boiling it.
 You do this by draining the excess water and then putting the slab of pork belly in the fridge for some hours or overnight.

 - In a pot, combine pork belly, salt, peppercorn, bay leaves, soy sauce, garlic, and water.
 Bring to boil.
 Let it cook until meat is fork-tender.